tystar86/python_exercises/Tasks/conditional_statements_and_loops.md

 ```

 #26.
->Write a Python program to print the following patterns.
+>Write a function to print the following patterns.

 **Expected Output :**
 ```